 - 3 garlic cloves minced

-- 1 tsp dried chili flakes optional for kick
+- 1 teaspoon dried chili flakes optional for a kick

 - Pineapple Slices and Green Onion for garnish